JasperFx/marten/documentation/documentation/documents/compiled_queries.md

 As with the simple include queries, you could also use a Dictionary with a key type corresponding to the Id of the document- the dictionary value type:

 <[sample:compiled_include_dictionary]>

+## Querying for paginated results

+Marten compiled queries also support queries for paginated results, where you could specify the page number and size, as well as getting the total count.
+A simple example of how this can be achieved as follows:

+<[sample:compiled-query-statistics]>

+Note that the way to get the `QueryStatistics` out is done by having a property on the query, which we specify in the `Stats()` method, similarly to the way we handle Include queries.

 ## Querying for a single document